JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 extension
 : Specifies whether the symbol is an extension.
-When matched along with a non-extension symbol it can provide or override some of the properties of the symbol, or it can extend its scope contents.
+When matched along with a non-extension symbol it can provide or override some properties of the symbol, or it can extend its scope contents.

 ## Methods
 {#query-methods}